 Following Kick-Ass' heroics, other citizens are inspired to become masked crusaders.
-But the Red Mist leads his own group of evil supervillains to kill Kick-Ass and destroy everything for which he stands.
+But Red Mist leads his own group of evil supervillains to get revenge, kill Kick-Ass and destroy everything he stands for.

 After Kick-Ass' insane bravery inspires a new wave of self-made masked crusaders, led by the badass Colonel Stars and Stripes, our hero joins them on patrol.
 When these amateur superheroes are hunted down by Red Mist -- reborn as The Mother F%&*^r -- only the blade-wielding Hit Girl can prevent their annihilation.
 When we last saw junior assassin Hit Girl and young vigilante Kick-Ass, they were trying to live as normal teenagers Mindy and Dave.
 With graduation looming and uncertain what to do, Dave decides to start the world's first superhero team with Mindy.
 Unfortunately, when Mindy is busted for sneaking out as Hit Girl, she's forced to retire-leaving her to navigate the terrifying world of high-school mean girls on her own.
 With no one left to turn to, Dave joins forces with Justice Forever, run by a born-again ex-mobster named Colonel Stars and Stripes.
 Just as they start to make a real difference on the streets, the world's first super villain, The Mother F%&*^r, assembles his ...Written by

 23 of 31 people found this review helpful.

 Was this review helpful to you?